LDexter/DavinCC/README.md

 ### Calling Prompt Commands With Arguments

 The syntax for calling a prompt command is as follows: `[CMDNAME]-kvalue-kvalue`.
 First comes `[CMDNAME]`, which indicates the command being called, in caps and wrapped by square brackets.
 Next is an arbitrary number of arguments in key-value pairs, with keys only being single letter IDs, separated by dashes and no spaces.

-An example command that could be pasted as-is would be: `[IMG]-n4-smd`.
-This tells [DALL-CC](https://github.com/LDexter/DALL-CC) (if installed) to generate an image based on DavinCC's next response (`[IMG]`), that is reproduced to create 4 renders in total (`-n4`), which are all of size medium (`-smd`).
+- An example command that could be pasted as-is would be: `[IMG]-n4-smd`.
+  - This tells [DALL-CC](https://github.com/LDexter/DALL-CC) to generate an image based on DavinCC's next response (`[IMG]`),
+  - that is reproduced to create 4 renders in total (`-n4`),
+  - which are all of size medium (`-smd`).

+The above example requires [DALL-CC](https://github.com/LDexter/DALL-CC) to be installed on root, alongside DavinCC.

 ## DALL-vinci Conversational Image Generation